Bhanditz/go-jose/README.md

 command-line utility (`jose-util`) for encrypting/decrypting JWE messages in a shell.

+### Versioning

+We use `gopkg.in` for versioning.

+**Version 1**: Use `gopkg.in/square/go-jose.v1` to import.
+This is the current stable version, and is guaranteed to stay backwards-compatible.

+**Master**: Use `github.com/square/go-jose` to import from the master branch.
+This is where development happens, and while the interface is currently stable there is no guarantee that we won't make changes in the future.

 ### Supported algorithms

 See below for a table of supported algorithms.
 Algorithm identifiers match